 Brother Coverstitch machines:

-- sturdy metal frame which effortlessly produces an incredible 1,100 stitches per minute
+- a sturdy metal frame that effortlessly produces an incredible 1,100 stitches per minute

 - easy to use even for a beginning seamstress